Easy and Delicious Einkorn Blueberry Crisp Recipe

 • Boosted with nutrients: Einkorn flour is an ancient grain that hasn’t been processed the same way modern wheat has.
 Due to this, it is packed full of protein and vitamins, and boasts a much lower gluten content than modern flour, making it a good option for those with gluten sensitivities.

-• Quick and easy: This recipe comes together easily with simple, whole food ingredients that most everyone already has on hand.
+• Quick and easy: This recipe comes together easily with simple ingredients that most everyone already has on hand.
 Better yet, it can be prepped and baked in under an hour.

-• Blueberries get a chance to shine: Sweet and juicy blueberries baked until soft and tender and topped with a buttery, gooey brown sugar topping…heaven!
+• Packed with flavor: Sweet and juicy blueberries are baked until soft and tender and topped with a buttery, gooey brown sugar topping…heaven!
 Take advantage of blueberries during peak season to really let their flavor shine.

 This is a quick overview of a few essential ingredients needed for this recipe.
 Be sure to check out the recipe card below for the full list!